sheridangray/family-event-planner/docs/CRON_JOB_SETUP.md

 ## 🎉 Success!

 Once deployed, the cron job will:
-- ✅ Run automatically every 5 minutes
+- ✅ Run automatically daily at 9:00 AM
 - ✅ Generate fresh event discoveries
 - ✅ Save to your database
 - ✅ Appear in your UI at `/dashboard/chatgpt-suggestions`